dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 With OpenCore Legacy Patcher, we rely on Apple Secure Boot to ensure OS updates work correctly and reliably with Big Sur.
 However this installs NVRAM variables that will confuse your Mac if not running with OpenCore.
 To resolve this, simply uninstall OpenCore and [reset NVRAM](https://support.apple.com/en-mide/HT201255).

 * Note: Machines with modified root volumes will also result in an infinite recovery loop until integrity is restored.

+## System version mismatch error when root patching

+Updates from now on modify the system volume already while downloading, which can lead to broken patches out of a sudden as well as a "version mismatch" error while root patching as the operating system gets into a liminal state between two versions.

+Currently there is a "PurgePendingUpdate" tool currently available [on the Discord server](https://discord.com/channels/417165963327176704/1037474131526029362/1255993208966742108) you can download and then run it in Terminal, to get rid of a pending update.
+This may be integrated into OCLP later on, however there is currently no ETA.

+You can still manually initiate an update when you're ready to do so.

 ## Stuck on boot after root patching